 Main risks of investing: The main risk is investment risk - the risk of negative or lower than expected returns on your investment.
 All investments have investment risk.
 If market conditions are volatile or you invest for a short time it is reasonably foreseeable that your overall returns from a fund or funds may be less than you expect or may be negative for a period of time.
+This may also be the case if you withdraw your investment, or switch between funds, during periods of higher volatility.
 If returns are less than charges paid and you withdraw your money at this time, it is possible that you could receive back less money than you put in.